ocaml/platform-blog/opam-2-5-0-rc1-publish.md

 which boasts a grand zero (0) changes compared to the previous 2.5.0\~beta1.

-We then take this oportunity to also announce the release of opam-publish 2.7.1, whose release note can be seen in [here](https://github.com/ocaml-opam/opam-publish/releases/tag/2.7.1).
+We then take this oportunity to also announce the release of opam-publish 2.7.1, whose release note can be seen [here](https://github.com/ocaml-opam/opam-publish/releases/tag/2.7.1).

 ## Try the new opam 2.5.0 release candidate: